dssdanial/LaserScanner_robot_ROS/README.md

 .
 > **1-3.
 Laser Scanner Configuration:**

-This configuration is defined in the callback function which provide information about distance from obstacles.
-In this function the laser scanner data is defined in three different area include: front side, left side, and right side which indicate the minimum distance from each side from obstacles.
+This configuration is defined in the callback function which provides information about distance from obstacles.
+In this function, the laser scanner data is defined in three different areas include: the front side, left side, and right side which indicates the minimum distance from each side from obstacles.
 ```C
 for (int  k=300; k<=400; k++){
 	set the minimum distance For front side;